rishabkumar7/rishabkumar7/README.md

 ---

-I am a Developer Evangelist at Twilio, co-author of Learn to Cloud, co-host of Random Cloud Chats podcast, AWS Community Builder, and YouTuber.
-Passionate about helping people get into cloud and sharing my learnings in cloud, DevOps and now DevRel.
+I am a Staff Developer Evangelist at Twilio, co-author of Learn to Cloud, co-host of Random Cloud Chats podcast, Microsoft MVP, AWS Community Builder, and YouTuber.
+Passionate about helping people get into cloud and sharing my learnings in cloud, DevOps and now Developer Relations.

 ---